brainstormforce/header-footer-elementor/README.md

 Have you ever imagined you could create your website header and footer with <a href="https://elementor.com/?ref=1352">Elementor</a> for FREE?

-Elementor -  Header, Footer & Blocks is a simple yet powerful WordPress plugin that allows you to create a layout with Elementor and set it as
+Elementor -  Header, Footer & Blocks Template is a simple yet powerful WordPress plugin that allows you to create a layout with Elementor and set it as
 - Header
 - Footer
 - Block (anywhere on the website)